Arn Anderson: The Four Horsemen reunion (1993–1994)

-Ric Flair returned to WCW in February 1993; as a result of a "no-compete" clause he was initially unable to wrestle, so he hosted a short-lived talk show segment called "A Flair for the Gold".
+Ric Flair returned to WCW in February 1993; as a result of a "no-compete" clause negotiated as part of his departure from the World Wrestling Federation, he was initially unable to wrestle, so he instead hosted a short-lived talk show segment called "A Flair for the Gold".
 Anderson usually appeared at the bar on the show's set.

 While still under WCW contract, Anderson wrestled a handful of matches for Smoky Mountain Wrestling in March and April 1993, teaming with the Rock 'n' Roll Express.
 At Slamboree '93: A Legends' Reunion in May 1993, Anderson unsuccessfully challenged Barry Windham for the NWA World Heavyweight Championship.

 In May 1993, Anderson joined Ole Anderson and Ric Flair to once more reform the Four Horsemen.
 The Horsemen introduced Paul Roma as their newest member.
 Although athletic and a skilled in-ring competitor, Roma had spent much of his career as a jobber in the WWF.
 As part of an interview segment for the Ric Flair and the Four Horsemen DVD, Triple H stated that he thought the addition of Roma made the membership the weakest in the history of the group, and Arn himself referred to Roma as "a glorified gym rat".
 Although Anderson and Roma won the WCW World Tag Team Championship in August, the group was seen as a failure by WCW.
 The stable disbanded in October 1993 after Anderson was legitimately injured in an altercation with Sid Vicious.

 Anderson returned to the ring in December 1993, facing his former stablemate Paul Roma in a series of matches.
 In February 1994, he formed a short-lived tag team with Ricky Steamboat.
 In May 1994, Anderson wrestled at the Eastern Championship Wrestling event When Worlds Collide as part of a talent exchange between WCW and ECW.
-At the event, Anderson teamed with Terry Funk in an unsuccessful challenge to Sabu and Bobby Eaton.
+At the event, Anderson teamed with Terry Funk to face Sabu and Bobby Eaton; the match ended when Funk attempted to hit Sabu with a steel chair, but instead accidentally hit Anderson, causing Anderson himself to take the chair and hit Funk in the leg in retaliation, with Sabu then applying a single leg crab to Funk's injured leg, forcing him to submit.